X-Men Origins: Wolverine: Plot

-In 1845, James Howlett, a boy living in the Northwest Territories, witnesses his father being killed by groundskeeper Thomas Logan.
-Anxiety activates the boy's mutation: Bone claws protrude from his knuckles, and he impales Thomas, who reveals that he is James' biological father before dying.
-James flees along with Thomas' other son, Victor Creed, who is James' half-brother and has a sharp claw-nails and healing factor mutation like James.
-They spend the next century as soldiers, fighting in the American Civil War, both World Wars and the Vietnam War in 1973.
+In 1845, James Howlett, a boy living in the Northwest Territories, witnesses his father's murder by groundskeeper Thomas Logan.
+Rage activates the boy's mutation: bone claws that protrude from his knuckles, and he impales Thomas, who reveals that he is James' biological father before dying.
+James flees with Thomas' other son, Victor Creed, James' elder half-brother, who has sharp claw nails and a healing factor mutation like James.
+They spend the next century fighting in the American Civil War, both World Wars, and the Vietnam War.
 In Vietnam, the increasingly violent Victor attempts to rape a Vietnamese woman and kills a senior officer who tries to stop him.
-James returns to Victor, and ignorant of his brother's intent, rushes to defend him.
-The pair are sentenced to execution by firing squad, which they survive.
+James returns to Victor and rushes to defend him.
+The pair is sentenced to execution by firing squad, which they survive.
 Major William Stryker offers them membership in Team X, a group of mutants including marksman Agent Zero, katana-wielding mercenary Wade Wilson, teleporter John Wraith, super-strong and invulnerable Fred Dukes, and technopath Chris Bradley.
-They join the team for a few missions, with James using the alias Logan, but Victor and the group's lack of self-control and empathy causes Logan to leave.
+They join the team for a few missions, with James using the alias Logan, but Victor and half of the group's lack of self-control and empathy causes Logan to leave.

-Years later, Logan works as a logger in Canada, where he lives with his girlfriend Kayla Silverfox.
-Stryker and Zero approach Logan, reporting that Wade and Bradley have been killed; someone is targeting the team.
-Logan refuses to rejoin Stryker, but after finding Kayla's bloodied body in the woods, realizes that Victor is responsible.
-He finds Victor at a bar but loses the subsequent fight.
+Six years later, Logan works as a logger in Canada, where he lives with his girlfriend Kayla Silverfox.
+Stryker and Zero approach Logan, reporting that Wade and Bradley have been killed, revealing someone is targeting the team.
+Logan refuses to rejoin Stryker, but after finding Kayla's bloodied body in the woods, he realizes that Victor is responsible.
+He finds Victor at a bar and loses the subsequent fight.
 Stryker explains that Victor has gone rogue and offers Logan a way to become strong enough to get his revenge.
 Logan undergoes a painful operation to reinforce his skeleton with adamantium, a virtually indestructible metal.
-Stryker orders that Logan's memory be erased so he can be used as Stryker's personal weapon, but Logan overhears and escapes to a nearby farm, where an elderly couple takes him in.
-Zero kills the couple the following morning and tries to kill Logan.
-Logan takes down Zero's helicopter and swears to kill both Stryker and Victor.
-He then blows up the helicopter, killing Zero.
+Stryker orders that Logan's memory be erased so he can be used as their personal weapon, but Logan overhears and escapes to a nearby farm, where an elderly couple takes him in.
+Zero kills the couple the following morning and tries to kill Logan, but Logan takes down Zero's helicopter, killing him as he swears to kill both Stryker and Victor.